Consumer Economic Pulse

 The only exceptions when we may disclose your Personal Information or survey responses to third parties are as follows:

-The Angus Reid Forum website may contain links to information on other websites.
+The Angus Reid Group website may contain links to information on other websites.
 We do not have any control over these websites, and therefore, we cannot be responsible for the protection and privacy of any information that you provide while visiting those sites.
 We recommend that you carefully read the privacy policies of each site you visit.

 Some of the cookies that we use on this site are required because they identify you as a valid member of our panel, and they protect access to your profile and account information.
-The privacy settings of your browser must be configured to allow cookies from angusreidforumcanada.com or you may not be able to register on the Angus Reid Forum or access the Members Area of this site.
+The privacy settings of your browser must be configured to allow cookies from angusreidforumcanada.com or you may not be able to register on the Angus Reid Group or access the Members Area of this site.
 If you wish, you can adjust your browser’s privacy settings to delete cookies upon exiting web sites or when you close your browser.

 This site uses Flash Local Shared Objects (LSO), also known as “Flash cookies,” to store some of your preferences, to display content based upon what you view, to personalize your visit, to combat fraud that endangers the quality of research, or to otherwise track your behaviour and activities across multiple visits to the site.
 We use Flash cookies strictly for research purposes only.